 The Laboratory Sciences programs admit students at the Junior- or Senior-level.
-Students entering at the Junior-level have a two-year curriculum consisting of the Junior Year Laboratory Sciences Core and a Program Specific Core.
+Students entering at the Junior-level complete a two-year curriculum consisting of the Laboratory Sciences Core courses to build their foundation, and Program Specific Core courses to develop expertise in their program.
 Students entering at the Senior-level have a one-year curriculum consisting of a Senior Year Program Specific Core.